catscandrive/hasscontrol/README.md

 ### Prerequisites
-In order to use this widget you need to have an Home Assistant instance accessible over https.
+In order to use this widget you need to have a Home Assistant instance accessible over https.

 As all communication from Garmin watches go thru the mobile device, you also need to have a paired mobile phone, and the Garmin Connect app needs to be running on that phone.